kaio-giovanni/axew-store/readme.md

 #### Documentation

-- To see documentation of project, run the project and access the path bellow:
+- To see documentation of the project, run the project and access the path below:

 Example: